 NewYork-Presbyterian has four major divisions:

 NewYork-Presbyterian Hospital is a world-class academic medical center committed to excellence in patient care, research, education and community service.
 Based in New York City, it is one of the nation’s largest and most comprehensive hospitals and a leading provider of inpatient, ambulatory, and preventive care in all areas of medicine.
 With some 2,600 beds and more than 6,500 affiliated physicians and 20,000 employees, NewYork-Presbyterian sees more than 2 million visits annually, including close to 15,000 infant deliveries and more than 310,000 emergency department visits.
-NewYork-Presbyterian is comprised of seven campuses as follows:
+NewYork-Presbyterian is comprised of eight campuses as follows:

 NewYork-Presbyterian / Columbia University Irving Medical Center